ember-learn/cli-guides/guides/basic-use/assets-and-dependencies.md

 if you install npm dependencies via `npm install <dependencies>`, you will need to restart your Ember CLI server session manually.

-Dependencies installed with `ember install some-addon-name` will cause a refreash of a local server.
+Dependencies installed with `ember install some-addon-name` will cause a refresh of a local server.

 ### Debugging node_modules dependencies